ProgrammerAL/json-serializer-context-registration-generator/README.md

 ## Why Generate Files?
 Why not use a Source Generator?

 Source Generators are great, I love them.
 But there is no control over the time they run.
-For this project to work, we need to guarantee that our Source Generator runs before
+For this project to work, we need to guarantee that our Source Generator runs before the built-in System.Text.Json generator.
+And unfortunatly, there's no way to do that.
+There's a ticket open on GitHub if you want to monitor it: https://github.com/dotnet/roslyn/issues/57239.
+If that ever happens, this project becomes just a single Source Generator.

 Internally this project uses a source generator to create the code.
 It then outputs the generated code to a file.
+As a developer, you commit the generated file to source control.

-## CLI Options
+## `json-serializer-context-registrations-code-generator` CLI Options

+The .NET Tool that generates the code files has 2 required CLI inputs.
+The are:

+-sources, -s
+  - Required
+  - Path to the root directory of a set of code files -output, -o
+  - Required
+  - Path to the directory to output files to